preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage/digital-page-queries/index.rst

 Page Queries
 =====================================

-The first youn see is the list if Page Queries that has been created so far:
+The first youn see is the list of Page Queries that has been created so far:

 .. image:: page-queries-list.png